 Covering a variety of different genres and tastes, the titles collected in our list suit every mood.
-So whether you’re looking to shoot aliens, explore mystical lands, or simply drive around Scotland at excessive speeds without any risk, you’re going to want to take a look at the best Xbox One games to play in 2021.
+So whether you’re looking to shoot aliens, explore mystical lands, or simply drive around Scotland at excessive speeds without any risk, you’re going to want to take a look at the best Xbox One games to play this year.

 Halo: The Master Chief Collection